 This newest title for women is concise, clearly and frankly written, and aside from some very good diabetes basics, it includes a lot of great unique information and prompts that you won't find anywhere else.
 After all, when was the last time you opened a diabetes book to find whole sections on puberty, hormones, conception, menopause, mood changes, relationships, guilt feelings, coping mechanisms, soul-searching and spirituality?
 All stereotypically female topics, but also sorely neglected in the diabetes literature to date.

-THE SISTERHOOD OF DIABETES - LINK TO OUR BOOK REVIEW
+THE SISTERHOOD OF DIABETES - (Available on Amazon)

 By Judith Jones-Ambrosini